Abhishek97M/Razorpay-React-Node/README.md

 Step 4

-Integrate buttons with your react as show in  the example react app
+Integrate buttons with your react app as show in  the example react app

 Step 5